gwythen/angular-seed/README.md

-# angular-bootstrap-grunt boilerplate — the seed for AngularJS apps
+# augmented-angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these